fongc123/notes/Kubernetes/Application Management.md

 		    name: app-config
 ```

-In the above pod definition with the previous config map definition, the pod's environment variables should be the following.
+In the above pod definition with the previous config map definition, the pod's environment should have variable `APP_COLOR` equal to `blue` and variable `APP_MODE` equal to `prod`.
-- `APP_COLOR`: `blue`
--

 > [!INFO]
 > Multiple config maps can be specified under `envFrom`.